Treating, Living with HIV

 - Rhode Island AIDS Drug Assistance Program (ADAP): This program helps to cover the cost of HIV medicines if you are uninsured or underinsured.
 To find out if you qualify, contact ADAP at 401-222-4610.

 - Clinical Trials: Clinical trials are health research studies.
 They are an option for people who are interested and who medically qualify.
 These studies often pay for HIV medicines and HIV medical care in full.
-Ask your doctor about this option or contact AIDS Clinical Trial Information Service, 800-874-2572 or (TDD) 800-243-7012 www.aidsinfo.nih.gov
+Ask your doctor about this option or contact AIDS Clinical Trial Information Service at 800-874-2572 or (TDD) 800-243-7012.
+Learn more at https://hivinfo.nih.gov.

 - See a doctor who specializes in HIV treatment.